niklas9898/UltraCold/README.md

 Although a prior knowledge of C++ is highly recommended, to use these examples also very basic knowledge is more than sufficient.
 The documentation tries to be as pedantic as possible, so that extending these examples for user's need shouldn't be too difficult.
+It is also useful to get a look at the *CMakeLists.txt* files delivered with each example, in particular to notice the differences between an example built with GPU acceleration and one written without.

 Here is the complete list of all examples and a brief description of what each of them does.
 Refer to the detailed description available in the documentation.